-The modeling artifacts to be identified are:

-- 538 Business Transactions [Use Case] - Business Collaboration [Use Case] - Business Collaboration Use Case [Use Case Realization, Activity Diagram] - Economic Modeling Elements [Business Entities]
+- The modeling artifacts to be identified are: - 570 Business Transactions [Use Case] - Business Collaboration [Use Case] - 572 Business Collaboration Use Case [Use Case Realization, Activity Diagram] - Economic Consequences of Business Collaborations

-9.2.
-Worksheets
+10.2.Worksheets

 Detail the information in the table below for each business collaboration.
 Note that it may make sense to use UML diagrams to convey some of this information.